 Android products were much slower to incorporate EMM capabilities, but eventually, several manufacturers started to build enterprise-friendly features into their devices.
 Samsung, for example, came out with its Samsung Approved for Enterprise program, as well as Samsung Knox, which included APIs for both managing and securing the devices.

-One notable Android disadvantage is that hackers can more easily access the source code.
+One notable Android disadvantage is hackers can more easily access the source code.
 Plus, there are many more Android devices in use, making Android a potentially more lucrative target for cybercriminals.
 As a result, a lot more malware has targeted Android devices than iOS or Windows devices.

 Apple and Microsoft can also better control security patch rollout.
 That said, there is little information available about how vendors prioritize security issues, especially with Apple.
 Because the company is so secretive about its approach, it's difficult to know whether it addresses all security threats.
 Apple can at least push out updates to all its devices when necessary, as can Microsoft, although not quite as efficiently.

-Keeping Android devices up to date is much more difficult because there are so many versions of the OS in use and so many vendors control those versions.
+Keeping Android devices up to date is much more difficult, because there are so many versions of the OS in use and so many vendors control those versions.
 Even though Google regularly releases security updates, there is no way for users to know when other Android vendors will apply those updates, if at all.
-Android also makes it easier for vendors to modify the OS code in ways that can introduce vulnerabilities.
+Android also makes it easier for vendors to modify the OS code in ways that can vulnerabilities.

 Despite all this, Google has made significant strides when it comes to Android security, as have vendors such as Samsung and BlackBerry, resulting in Android devices that many consider to be as secure as iOS devices, if not more.